|

 Brittany-Lyne Carriere, RM

-IMAC-appointed Member at Large
+IMAC-designated Member at Large

-Tewahséhtha Brant, RM
+Tewahséhtha Brant, IM

-IMAC-appointed Member at Large
+IMAC-designated Member at Large

 Tammy Roberts, RM